 Explaining static electricity

 It is the force of friction which causes charging.
-When a plastic rod is rubbed with a cloth, friction transfers electrons from one material to other.
+When a plastic rod is rubbed on a cloth, friction transfers electrons from one material to other.

-For example: if the rod is made up of polyethene it is usually the case that electrons are rubbed off the cloth and to the rod.
+For example: if the rod is made up of polythene it is usually the case that electrons are rubbed off the cloth and to the rod.